KAIST-ELST/Jx.jl/docs/example_NiO_openmxWannier.md

 </html>

-This is the example of NiO with a G-type order from OpenMX Wannier Hamiltonaion.
+This is the example of NiO with a G-type order from OpenMX Wannier Hamiltonian.
 In the primitive cell, two spins have different up, down order.
 After the electronic structure is given, the MFT calculation procedures consist of two processes process of [calculating J(q)](#jq-calculation) and [converting J(q) to J(R)](#jq-jr-transformation).